Recall issued for frozen chicken entrees sold at Walmart in 29 states

 TAMPA, Fla.
-(WFLA) – A recall has been issued for InnovAsian frozen chicken entrees sold at Walmart due to a mislabeling issue.
+(WFLA) – A recall has been issued for InnovAsian frozen chicken entrees sold at Walmart because of a mislabeling issue.

 InnovAsian Cuisine Enterprises, Inc. is recalling frozen, ready-to-eat Crispy Chicken with Almonds because it may contain shrimp that was not listed on the product label, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced.

 The recalled item was sold exclusively at Walmart, InnovAsian confirmed.
-The retailer issued a full list of locations where it was sold, encompassing 29 states.
+The retailer issued a full list of locations where it was sold, encompassing 29 states, including Colorado.

 “The impacted products were from a singular production run and isolated to a singular retailer (Walmart),” a representative for the brand told Nexstar.